Mimicking counterfactual outcomes to estimate causal effects: Proof of main result

 \subsection{Mimicking counterfactual non-survival outcomes: assumptions and result}

-We give precise conditions under which $X(t)$ mimics $Y^{(t)}$ in the sense that $X(t)$ has the same distribution as $Y^{(t)}$ given $\overline{Z}_t$.
-We start by having a second look at the definition of $D$, equation~(\ref{defd}):
+This section provides precise conditions under which $X(t)$ mimics $Y^{(t)}$.
+First, consider the definition of $D$, equation~(\ref{defd}).
 Notice that $D$ involves an uncountable number of distribution functions $F_{Y^{(t+h)}| \overline{Z}_t}$.
 In many cases conditioning on $\overline{Z}_t$ means conditioning on a null-event, so that these conditional distributions are not unique.
-Every single conditional distribution is almost surely unique, but since we use an uncountable number of them this is not sufficient.
-Therefore the regularity conditions below should be read as: there exists a collection of conditional distribution functions (see Appendix~\ref{Cond}) $F_{Y^{(t+h)}| \overline{Z}_t}$ such that all these regularity conditions are satisfied.
+Every single conditional distribution is almost surely unique (see Web-Appendix~\ref{Cond}), but because an uncountable number of them is used ($t$ and $h$ are continuous) this is not sufficient for overall almost sure uniqueness.
+Therefore the regularity conditions below should be read as: there exists a collection of conditional distribution functions $F_{Y^{(t+h)}| \overline{Z}_t}$ such that all these regularity conditions are satisfied.
 These versions of $F_{Y^{(t+h)}| \overline{Z}_t}$ are chosen in the definition of $D$ as well as everywhere else in this article.
-We only consider $h\geq 0$, so the derivative with respect to $h$ at $h=0$ is always the right-hand derivative.
-As we will show in Section~\ref{XYin}, all assumptions can be relaxed to $h$ in a neighbourhood $\left[0,\delta\right]$ of $0$, provided that this neighbourhood does not depend on $\overline{Z}$.
+We only consider $h\geq 0$, so the derivative with respect to $h$ at $h=0$ is always the right hand derivative.